dariowho/intents/STATUS.md

 # Project Status

 Here we report how individual Dialogflow features are currently supported in *Intents*.

+colors: 🟢 complete, 🟡 partial, 🔴 missing, ⚪ not planned

 ## Basic Agent Definition